robnyman/Firefox-OS-Boilerplate-App/README.md

 * [http://robnyman.github.com/Firefox-OS-Boilerplate-App/](http://robnyman.github.com/Firefox-OS-Boilerplate-App/)
 * [http://robnyman.github.com/Firefox-OS-Boilerplate-App/manifest.webapp](http://robnyman.github.com/Firefox-OS-Boilerplate-App/manifest.webapp)

-**Note:** If you use the Add Directory option in the Simulator, make sure to change `"launch_path": "/Firefox-OS-Boilerplate-App/index.html"` to `"launch_path": "index.html"` since it runs it as a packaged app directly from the root folder of the Firefox OS Boilerplate App.
+**Note:** If you use the Add Directory option in the Simulator, make sure to change `"launch_path": "/Firefox-OS-Boilerplate-App/index.html"` to `"launch_path": "index.html"` and the icon paths accordingly since it runs it as a packaged app directly from the root folder of the Firefox OS Boilerplate App.

 ## installPackage - Packaged Apps

+You can test packaged apps in version 2 and higher in the Firefox OS Simulator, by using the Add Directory button.
+If you want to access privileged APIs - such as deviceStorage, cross-domain XMLHttpRequest etc - you need to set type and permissions in the manifest file.
+E.g.

+    {
+        "version": "1",
+        "name": "Firefox OS Boilerplate App",
+        "type" : "privileged"
+        …

+And:

+    "permissions": {
+        "device-storage:videos": {
+            "access": "readcreate"
+        },
+        "systemXHR":{}
+    }

+### Manual approach - your mileage may vary

 It also supports `installPackage` to install a ZIP version of your app with all files packaged.
 This also gives you access to a few extra APIs, due to a higher security clearance.
 The repository contains two sample things to make this possible:

 * A mini manifest - the package.manifest file
 - A ZIP version of the app

 To enable this, please go to the js/base.js file and change two lines, as described in the comments.
 Basically, these are the steps needed for packaged apps: